First aerial circumnavigation: Subsequent disposition of equipment and crew

-At the request of the Smithsonian Institution, the U.S. War Department transferred ownership of the Chicago to the museum for display.
-It made its last flight from Dayton, Ohio to Washington, D.C. on 25 September 1925.
+At the request of the Smithsonian Institution, the US War Department transferred ownership of Chicago to the museum for display.
+It made its last flight from Dayton, Ohio, to Washington, D.C., on 25 September 1925.
 It was almost immediately put on display in the Smithsonian's Arts and Industries Building.
-In 1974, the Chicago was restored under the direction of Walter Roderick, and transferred to the new National Air and Space Museum building for display in their Barron Hilton Pioneers of Flight exhibition gallery.
+In 1974, Chicago was restored under the direction of Walter Roderick, and transferred to the new National Air and Space Museum building for display in their Barron Hilton Pioneers of Flight exhibition gallery.

-Beginning in 1957, the New Orleans was displayed at the National Museum of the United States Air Force in Dayton.
+Beginning in 1957, New Orleans was displayed at the National Museum of the United States Air Force in Dayton.
 The aircraft was on loan from the Los Angeles County Museum of Natural History and was returned in 2005.
-Since February 2012, the New Orleans is a part of the exhibits at the Museum of Flying in Santa Monica, California.
+Since February 2012, New Orleans is at the Museum of Flying in Santa Monica, California.

-The wreckage of the Seattle was recovered and is now on display in the Alaska Aviation Heritage Museum.
+The wreckage of Seattle was recovered and is now on display in the Alaska Aviation Heritage Museum.
 The original Boston sank in the North Atlantic, and it is thought that the only surviving piece of the original prototype, the Boston II, is the aircraft data plate, now in a private collection, and a scrap of fuselage skin, in the collection of the Vintage Wings & Wheels Museum in Poplar Grove, Illinois.

-All six airmen were awarded the Distinguished Service Medal by vote of the United States Congress, the first time such award had been made for acts not in the course of war, and they were excused from the prohibition against accepting awards from foreign countries.
+All six airmen were awarded the Distinguished Service Medal by vote of the United States Congress, the first time the award had been made for acts not in war, and they were excused from the prohibition against accepting awards from foreign countries.

 The best in flight Mackay Trophy for 1924 was awarded to Smith, Arnold, Wade, Nelson and Ogden.
 Later, Martin was in command of Army aviation units in Hawaii at the time of the Japanese attack on Pearl Harbor.
 His mechanic Harvey was commissioned and commanded heavy bomb groups during World War II.
 Nelson rose to the rank of colonel and became one of General Henry Arnold's chief trouble-shooters on the development and operational deployment of the Boeing B-29 Superfortress.